Also note that as the forties became the fifties, Hitchcock’s famous cameo appearance occurred earlier in the movie so as not to distract the viewer.

 Produced by: David O. Selznick

-Screenplay by: Robert E. Sherwood and Joan Harrison.
-Adaptation: Philip MacDonald and Michael Hogan.
+The screenplay is by Robert E. Sherwood and Joan Harrison.
+Adaptation: Philip MacDonald and Michael Hogan from the novel by Daphne du Maurier.

 Cinematography: George Barnes